Create Community Users and a Sharing Set

 Onwards to sharing sets then.

-- In the Sharing Sets related list, click New.
+- While still in Communities Settings, scroll down to the Sharing Sets related list, and click New.

 - In the Sharing Set Edit page, fill in the Label and Sharing Set Name fields.